Denis-7242/DOM/README.md

-# DOM Manipulation and Events in JavaScript
+# DOM Manipulation and Events Handling in JavaScript

 ## Overview